Posts by JF91

 In November 2022 I started my biggest project yet, a "realistic" medieval cathedral.
 The project is on the Medieval Realms server.
 This is a 100% survival build, with no blueprints allowed.
 This means I need to gather the resources, place each element one at a time, without the use of fly mode.
 It is a gradual long-term build so I have no idea when it will be completed.
 The cathedral is my own design, but draws inspiration from many real-world cathedrals including Cologne Cathedral, Notre Dame and Milan Cathedral.
 I thought I would make a post to document the construction process.

-As of 12th August 2023
+As of the 31st December 2023

 General metrics: